jmeile/JMMidiBassPedalController/README.md

   script and you will see the results on the "Virtual MIDI Piano Keyboard".
 You may also use the virtual keyboard to send note messages; however, with a normal mouse, you can only push a note at a time.
 I guess on a touch screen you should be able to push more than one, but I'm not sure.
+You can simulate simultaneous key press by pressing simultaneous letters from your computer keyboard, ie: pressing and holding Q and W will send NOTE ON for: C1 and C#1;
+  when releasing them, then the NOTE OFF messages will be sent.

 ## Use a software for intercepting MIDI messages